Highway 12 Followup Case

 This latest suit against the USFS is a direct result of their unwillingness to act on behalf of the Wild and Scenic River corridor and follow through on their court ordered duty to prevent ITD from issuing megaload permits for Highway 12.
 We are again representing Idaho Rivers United and will be bringing this case to federal court alongside the Nez Perce Tribe.

-On August 8th, Advocates for the West filed a complaint on behalf of IRU in cooperation with the Nez Perce Tribe.
+August 8th, 2013 — Advocates for the West filed a complaint on behalf of IRU in cooperation with the Nez Perce Tribe.
 On the 10th we filed a preliminary injunction motion calling for the immediate action of the USFS to step in and demand the halt of all megaload transports until they have completed a new impact study for the corridor.

-On September 9th, Advocates for the West and the Nez Perce Tribe appeared in court for a hearing on the case, and on September 13th we received the Court’s decision, which granted our motion for preliminary injunction and further ordered that the Forest Service issue a closure order to Omega Morgan until a corridor review is conducted and the Nez Perce Tribe has been consulted.
+September 9th, 2013 — Advocates for the West and the Nez Perce Tribe appeared in court for a hearing on the case, and on September 13th we received the Court’s decision, which granted our motion for preliminary injunction and further ordered that the Forest Service issue a closure order to Omega Morgan until a corridor review is conducted and the Nez Perce Tribe has been consulted.

 - 1-27-17 Settlement Agreement

 - 1-26-17 US Hwy 12 Megaloads Letter

 - 10-2-13 NPT IRU Reconsideration Response